Society of Family Planning: Governance and committees

-The Society of Family Planning is managed by staff members including an Executive Director and an elected Board of Directors.
+The Society of Family Planning is managed by staff members including an executive director and an elected Board of Directors.
 The organization is also made up of Committees, Subcommittees and Working Groups including the Executive, Governance, and Finance Committees; Complex Family Planning Council; Annual Meeting, Clinical Affairs and Research Affairs Subcommittees; Abortion Clinical Research Network Working Group; and Diversity, Equity and Inclusion Working Group.

 Research and grants

 The Society of Family Planning was originally created to provide grant support for family planning research.
-While the Society's scope has expanded, it has continued to provide significant research support, funding over $2.6 million dollars in grants in 2019.
+While the Society's scope has expanded, it has continued to provide significant research support, funding over $2.6 million in grants in 2019.
 After an analysis of the impact of a decade of grantmaking, the Society of Family Planning Research Fund transitioned to funding targeted grant opportunities, published in the spring and awarded in the fall.
 SFP also supports the Abortion Clinical Research Network, a multi-site research network including independent clinics, Planned Parenthood affiliates, academic practices, patients, and researchers.